 Another important distinction between privacy and protection is who is typically in control.
 For privacy, users can often control how much of their data is shared and with whom.
 For protection, it is up to the companies handling data to ensure that it remains private.
 Compliance regulations reflect this difference and are created to help ensure that users’ privacy requests are enacted by companies.

-7 Data Protection Technologies and Practices that Can Help You Protect User Data
+12 Data Protection Technologies and Practices to Protect Your Data

 When it comes to protecting your data, there are many storage and management options you can choose from.
 Solutions can help you restrict access, monitor activity, and respond to threats.
 Here are some of the most commonly used practices and technologies: